microsoft/pxt-microbit/docs/projects/salute.md

 https://www.youtube.com/watch?v=DJBMbSUGZsc
 How to Play Salute!

-This game project was kindly contributed by [Vicky Sedgwick](https://about.me/vicky.sedgwick).
+This math game project was kindly contributed by [Vicky Sedgwick](https://about.me/vicky.sedgwick).